Conquest of New France: Opposing forces

-The Conquest
+Conquest

-What would later be dubbed "The Conquest" began in 1758, when, under the direction of statesman William Pitt, the British made a conscious effort to bolster their military efforts in the North American theatre.
+What would later be dubbed "the Conquest" began in 1758, when, under the direction of statesman William Pitt, the British made a conscious effort to bolster their military efforts in the North American theatre.
 That they would actually succeed in conquering the entire French colony of Canada was, at the time, entirely uncertain.

 Louisbourg

 In July, 1758, a British expedition led by Major-General Jeffery Amherst successfully captured the Fortress Port of Louisbourg in the French colony of Île Royale.
 Once the British Navy delivered the British Army to Île Royale, the siege was initiated.
-The siege of Louisbourg was the first major battle (and the first major British victory) of The Conquest.
+The siege of Louisbourg was the first major battle (and the first major British victory) of the conquest.
 The siege took eight weeks, and the French surrendered on July 26, 1758.

 After the triumph at Louisbourg, Amherst planned three fronts, all to be effected in the new year, to finally drive the French out of New France.
 Based in Albany, Major-General Jeffery Amhurst would move north against Fort Carillon and then to Montreal.
 A second force would attack Fort Duquesne, at the strategic confluence of the Allegheny and Monongahela rivers, which formed the Ohio River.
 The French had claimed the Ohio River Valley giving it the name la Belle Rivière.